NOW READING GAMING BUILDING

 • Architecture — CQRS, REST, event-driven systems, microservices, identity & SSO design, schema- and standards-driven design

-• Platform & infra — Kubernetes, Helm, Docker, Buildkite, Jenkins, AWS, Auth0, PostgreSQL, MySQL
+• Platform & infra — Linux, Kubernetes, Helm, Docker, Apache, Buildkite, Jenkins, Ansible, AWS, Auth0, PostgreSQL, MySQL, MongoDB, Redis

-• Practices — TDD (London-school), cross-team standards authorship, technical writing, code review, mentorship of senior ICs
+• Practices — test-driven development, cross-team standards authorship, technical writing, code review